neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 actually works behind the scenes try out if updating the post really works:

 .. figure:: Images/UpdatedPost.png
+	:alt: The post has been edited
+	:class: screenshot-detail

+	The post has been edited

 A Closer Look on Updates
 ------------------------